anastaciocintra/escpos-coffee/README.md

 ```

 ### graphicsimage, bitimage and rasterimage
-Show how to work with ImageWrapper.
+Shows how to work with ImageWrapper.
 Then you will see things like how to print on center-justified one image, like this:
 ```
     escpos.writeLF("print on Center");